Home | Blog Index | Blog Archives | Christianity & Faith Essays

 GPS LOG: 5/8 trip path

 At 5AM, the previous day's storms to the west had congealed into a line and were moving through the OKC metro.
 I went out as the trailing stratiform of the storms arrived to capture lightning to the tower farm on the north side of the city, but the wind continually shifted and blew rain onto the lens, requiring several frustrating repositions.
-A little-known fact about OKC is that despite being in the Great Plains, it is actually one of the worst places to chase.
+A little-known fact about OKC is that despite being in the Great Plains, it is actually one of the worst places to observe storms.
 Most of the city is heavily forested, and finding roadside pull-offs with open views is very difficult.
 Add to this that low clouds and fog were rolling in.
 It didn't matter anyway: the electrified stratiform shield was exiting the city early, taking with it the lightning activity.
 The only capture I managed was one upward flash to four towers from my hotel parking lot:

 The high-speed video from this is included at the beginning of the video linked at the top of this page.

-This day (Wednesday the 8th) had originally been shown by models to be a major chase day in Oklahoma as the upper trough ejected eastward.
+This day (Wednesday the 8th) had originally been shown by models to be a major expedition day in Oklahoma as the upper trough ejected eastward.
 But, thanks to the extensive overnight thunderstorm complex, deep moisture was being scoured out from the region and pushed south to I-20 in north Texas.
 This was too far away from the best upper level wind support, and too far for me to consider driving for such a low-end setup.
 Models showed a potential supercell developing in southwest Oklahoma later that evening, but with dewpoints in the high 50s, it would be unlikely to have much of a tornado threat.
 I decided to instead use the day to get back home, making it back around 8PM that evening.